-We surveyed amphibians at 4 montane and 2 plains lentic sites in northern Colorado using 3 techniques: standardized call surveys, automated recording devices (frog-loggers), and intensive surveys included capture-recapture techniques.
+We surveyed amphibians at 4 montane and 2 plains lentic sites in northern Colorado using 3 techniques: standardized call surveys, automated recording devices (frog-loggers), and intensive surveys including capture-recapture techniques.
 Amphibians were observed at 5 sites.
 Species richness varied from 0 to 4 species at each site.
-Richness course, the sums of species richness among sites, were similar among methods: 8 for call surveys, 10 for frog-loggers, and 11 for intensive surveys (9 if the non-vocal salamander Ambystoma tigrinum is excluded).
-The frog-logger at 1 site uncovered Spea bombifrons which was not active during the times when call and intensive surveys were conducted.
+Richness scores, the sums of species richness among sites, were similar among methods: 8 for call surveys, 10 for frog-loggers, and 11 for intensive surveys (9 if the non-vocal salamander Ambystoma tigrinum is excluded).
+The frog-logger at 1 site recorded Spea bombifrons which was not active during the times when call and intensive surveys were conducted.
 Relative abundance scores from call surveys failed to reflect a relatively large population of Bufo woodhousii at 1 site and only weakly differentiated among different-sized populations of Pseudacris maculata at 3 other sites.
 For extensive applications, call surveys have the lowest costs and fewest requirements for highly trained personnel.
-However, for a variety of reason, call surveys cannot be used with equal effectiveness in all parts of North America.
+However, for a variety of reasons, call surveys cannot be used with equal effectiveness in all parts of North America.

 Additional publication details

 |Title||A comparison in Colorado of three methods to monitor breeding amphibians|

 |Publisher||Society for Northwestern Vertebrate Biology|